emdupre/nha-ml-nimg/_sources/03-cross-validation.md

 height: 400px
 name: cv-strategies
 ---
-Figure 6 from {cite}`Varoquaux_2016`.
-This figures shows the difference in accuracy measured by cross-validation and on the held-out validation set, in intra and inter-subject settings, for different cross-validation strategies:
+From {cite}`Varoquaux_2017`shows the difference in accuracy measured by cross-validation and on the held-out validation set, in intra and inter-subject settings, for different cross-validation strategies:
-- leave one sample out,
-- leave one block of samples out (where the block is the natural unit of the experiment: subject or session)
-- random splits leaving out 20% of the blocks as test data, with 3, 10, or 50 random splits.
+(1) leave one sample out, (2) leave one block of samples out (where the block is the natural unit of the experiment: subject or session), and random splits leaving out 20% of the blocks as test data, with (3) 3, (4) 10, or (5) 50 random splits.
 For inter-subject settings, leave one sample out corresponds to leaving a session out.
 The box gives the quartiles, while the whiskers give the 5 and 95 percentiles.
 ```